-The basic fiduciary fund financial statements can be found on Exhibit H and I of this report.
+The basic fiduciary fund financial statements can be found on Exhibits H and I of this report.

-Financial Analysis of the Ramsey/Washington Recycling and Energy Board the tipping fee increase of \$3/ton for 2019 compared to 2018, as well as the completion of the Bulky Waste Residue Load Out project.
+Financial Analysis of the Ramsey/Washington Recycling and Energy Board to the tipping fee increase of \$3/ton for 2021 compared to 2020, as well as the COVID-19 pandemic slowing growth, and expansion of programs in Joint Activities.
+Businesses were shut down or were operating at reduced capacities for much of 2021, which resulted in substantial savings in the government-wide activities.